16 Wonderful Literary Classics Worth Reading

 Peter Pan

-Peter Pan is one of Kirsten’s favorite childhood stories.
-The magical world of Neverland with it’s pirates, mermaids, and natives is so engrossing.
+Peter Pan is one of my favorite childhood stories.
+The magical world of Neverland with its pirates, mermaids, and faires captured my imagination and never let me go.
+I’ve seen every Peter Pan movie and I devour Peter Pan retellings like chocolate.

 The story of Peter Pan and his adventures with the Darling children have inspired countless spin-off books, movies, and theatrical productions for a reason.
 It’s a must-read classic children’s book for everyone.